 As global business has expanded, export control regulations have grown in importance to ensure the protection of critical dual-use and military technologies.
 A breakdown in complying with these laws can lead to delays in product launch, manufacturing, shipment of goods and even the utilization of a foreign national workforce, not to mention significant government fines and penalties.

-For over 10 years, the Export Controls Practice Group has advised companies and academic institutions on all aspects of U.S. export control regulations, including those related to the transfer of technical data or know-how to foreign persons in the United States ("deemed exports").
+The Export Controls Practice Group advises companies and academic institutions on all aspects of U.S. export control regulations, including those related to the transfer of technical data or know-how to foreign persons in the United States ("deemed exports").
 Click to review a list of our representative experience.
 As part of the world’s leading immigration law firm, we understand the complexities with evaluating deemed export issues.

 As part and parcel to our practice, we regularly advise clients on the Export Administration Regulations (“EAR”), International Traffic in Arms Regulations (“ITAR”) and U.S. Department of Treasury, Office of Foreign Assets Control (“OFAC”) sanction regulations.
 We provide guidance on foreign export control regulations as well.